-That means a 24 percent lower risk of cancer in general.
-To learn more about how aspirin might affect the risk of other cancers here is a link.
+To learn more about how aspirin might affect the risk of other cancers, here is a link.

 What About Aspirin Side Effects?

-Whenever aspirin’s potential benefits are mentioned, there are some health professionals who downplay the good news and focus on the dangers.
-There is no doubt that aspirin can pose risks: stomach irritation, bleeding or perforated ulcers.
+Whenever anyone mentions aspirin’s potential benefits, some health professionals hoist their red flags and focus on the dangers.
+Aspirin, even in relatively small doses, is not benign.
+It can lead to stomach irritation and bleeding ulcers.
 The same risk holds for all NSAIDs, including diclofenac, ibuprofen and naproxen.
 Bleeding ulcers can be deadly.

-The PLOS ONE authors offer intriguing insights about the harms:
+The PLOS ONE authors offer these intriguing insights about the harms: